willnix/usbpoc/README.md

-# Project Repo for the paper "USB Devices phoning home"
+# Repo for the paper "USB Devices phoning home"

 ## Setup